-Cash and cash equivalents, short-term investments, and investment securities For equity securities, the fair values are based on quoted market prices that can be measured at unadjusted quoted prices in active markets, and are classified as Level 1.
+Cash and cash equivalents, short-term investments, and investment securities

-For corporate bonds, the fair values are based on the price offered by financial institution and are classified as Level 2.
+Listed securities and bonds are evaluated using the market prices.
+Listed securities are traded on active markets, so the fair values are classified as Level 1.
+On the other hand, bonds held by Tokyo Electron are traded infrequently on the market and their values are not recognized as the market price on an active market, so the fair values are classified as Level 2.

 Derivatives

-The fair values of currency-related transactions are based on the price offered by financial institution and are classified as Level 2.
+The fair values of currency-related transactions are calculated using the discounted present value method with observable inputs such as interest rates and foreign exchange rates and are classified as Level 2.

-17. Derivative Financial Instruments
+18. Derivative Financial Instruments